 - Restrictions on what you can do: You may not be able to lie on your back and do crunches, so find other ways to work your core like doing Seated Russian Twists and plank variations.
-Instead of lying on your belly to strengthen your back doing Superman, get on your hands and knees and do Bird Dog.
+Instead of lying on your belly to strengthen your back doing Superman, get on your hands and knees and do Alternating Two-Point Plank.

-Pregnancy only lasts about nine months, so do what you can, and remember you can get back to your old workout routine soon after your little one arrives.
+Pregnancy only lasts about nine months, so do what you can — here's a list of great workouts and videos — and remember you can get back to your old workout routine soon after your little one arrives.